lucidbook/book/src/introduction.md

 written in the "Markdown" format.
 If you're familiar with Reddit's comment and post formatting you'll feel right at home.

+Don't forget to read the style guide in the repository's README.md before writing.

 ### Submit an Issue
 Just create an issue with the title "New Chapter: [Title]", starting with the